 One of the most common questions we are asked – and one of the most difficult situations to wrestle with in an owner-financed deal is if there’s an existing loan on the property.

-With very few exceptions, those days are behind us, and most mortgages today have what is called a due-on-sale clause which makes them un-assumable because any remaining loan balance is suppose to be paid in full at the time of sale.
+With very few exceptions, those days are behind us, and most mortgages today have what is called a due-on-sale clause which makes them un-assumable because any remaining loan balance is supposed to be paid in full at the time of sale.

-There are some ways to go around the due-on-sale clause and still set up an owner financed deal when the property has an underlying loan.
+There are some ways to go around the due-on-sale clause and still set up an owner-financed deal when the property has an underlying loan.
 All of these get into the realm of creative financing.
 It is recommended that you enlist the services of a legal expert to help if you attempt any of these.